autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ![overall-planning-architecture](image/high-level-planning-diagram.drawio.svg)

+Description of each component in Planning follows:

+- **Mission Planning**: calculates a route ego-vehicle should follow based on the given goal and map information.
+- **Scenario Planning**: calculates a trajectory based on the current scenario (e.g. Lane Driving, Parking, etc).
+  - **Lane Driving**:

 The Planning Component works with the following other components:

 - **Perception**: to receive perception result, e.g. detected objects, traffic light signal, etc.